Jetblue Airways (JBLU) Deferred Taxes (2016 - 2025)

 Jetblue Airways (JBLU) has disclosed Deferred Taxes for 17 consecutive years, with -$36.0 million as the latest value for Q4 2025.

-- Deferred Taxes was -$36.0 million for Q4 2025 at Jetblue Airways, up from -$58.0 million in the prior quarter.
+- Deferred Taxes for Q4 2025 was -$36.0 million at Jetblue Airways, up from -$58.0 million in the prior quarter.

-- In the past five years, Deferred Taxes ranged from a high of $82.0 million in Q2 2023 to a low of -$141.0 million in Q1 2022.
+- The five-year high for Deferred Taxes was $82.0 million in Q2 2023, with the low at -$141.0 million in Q1 2022.

-- Peak YoY movement for Deferred Taxes: skyrocketed 900.0% in 2022, then tumbled 540.0% in 2025.
+- The sharpest move saw Deferred Taxes surged 900.0% in 2022, then crashed 540.0% in 2025.

-- Jetblue Airways' Deferred Taxes stood at -$48.0 million in 2021, then surged by 54.17% to -$22.0 million in 2022, then soared by 68.18% to -$7.0 million in 2023, then crashed by 485.71% to -$41.0 million in 2024, then rose by 12.2% to -$36.0 million in 2025.
+- Over 5 years, Deferred Taxes stood at -$48.0 million in 2021, then soared by 54.17% to -$22.0 million in 2022, then skyrocketed by 68.18% to -$7.0 million in 2023, then plummeted by 485.71% to -$41.0 million in 2024, then grew by 12.2% to -$36.0 million in 2025.